ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Solve the problem for the base case then build to more special cases
 4. Data Structure Brainstorm
     - Just list all data structures and list pros and cons

+## Customized Flow
+Pre Dev Cycle:
+- Break down problem todos, constraints, unique information, problem type?
+- How would you do this if this was a real world situation?

+Intial Pass (Brute Force Algortihm)
+- Test **
+    - General: input big enough, not a special case
+    - Special: Null, single ele, extreme cases, etc
+- Walk
+    - Deconstruct solution and explain step by step
+    - State time and space complexity
+- Run (Code)
+    - Modularized
+    - Error checked
+    - Classes and structs when appropriate
+    - Good variables
+    - Make comments of places where it needs refractoring
+- Bud
+    - Bottleneck, unnecessary work, duplicated work
+- Bloom (Optimize) **
+    - Check if all info has been used
+    - Data structure brainstorm with pros and cons
+    - State time opt and space opt solution
+    - State BCR

+Next Pass (Optimized Algorithm)
+- Test **
+    - More general input tests
+    - Conceptual tests
+    - Hot spots
+        - Base cases
+        - Interger division
+        - Null node in binary tree
+        - Start and end of iterations
+- Walk
+    - Deconstruct solution and explain step by step
+    - State time and space complexity
+- Run (Code)
+    - Modularized
+    - Error checked
+    - Classes and structs when appropriate
+    - Good variables
+    - Make comments of places where it needs refractoring
+- Bud
+    - Bottleneck, unnecessary work, duplicated work
+- Bloom (Optimize) **
+    - Check if all info has been used
+    - Check if there's more that can be optimized

+Post Dev Cycle:
+- Further testing
+    - Look for weird spaces
+    - Hot spots